Librarika/manual/docs/barcode-labels.md

 ### Custom Print Settings

-* You can also apply your custom `Page Settings` to print customized barcodes.
+ You can also apply your custom `Page Settings` to print customized barcodes.

+* Click on `Page Settings` button.
 * If you click on `Page` option then it will be appear like below.